Oktoberfest Munich 2023, Germany

 Dust off your lederhosen or dirndl for the world’s largest and most famous beer festival, the Oktoberfest in Munich.
-This year’s 186th edition of the iconic Volksfest will feature live music, funfairs, parades, traditional German cuisine and of course millions of litres of German beer.
+The iconic Volksfest will feature live music, funfairs, parades, traditional German cuisine and of course millions of litres of German beer.

 Many thousands of visitors from all corners of the world will descent upon Munich to celebrate its traditional Bavarian culture and enjoy the best beer of the entire region.
 Every year, over six million enthusiasts visit the legendary Oktoberfest during which time the German city comes to a standstill.